-- 1. Urges Contracting States to make every effort to provide the statistics required with the least possible delay and on time, and to submit them electronically whenever possible; - 2.
-Requests the Council, calling on statistical and accounting experts as required, to examine the statistical problems of Contracting States and ICAO in order to meet more effectively the needs of the Organization and to improve the uniformity of the statistics, the completeness and timeliness of reporting by Contracting States, the form and content of analyses and publications, and the speed of dissemination by the Organization; and - 3.
-Requests the Council to: - a) continue to explore ways of closer co-operation with other international organizations active in the collection and distribution of aviation statistics; and - b) make arrangements, on an appropriate basis, for assistance to be given upon request to Contracting States by personnel of the Secretariat for the improvement of their civil aviation statistics and their statistical reporting to the Organization.
+- 1. Urges Contracting States to make every effort to provide the statistics required on time and to submit them electronically whenever possible; - 2.
+Requests the Council, calling on national experts in the relevant disciplines as required, to examine on a regular basis the statistical data collected by ICAO in order to meet more effectively the needs of the Organization and its Contracting States, and to establish the necessary metrics to monitor the performance of the Organization in meeting its Strategic Objectives, to improve the uniformity of the statistics, the completeness and timeliness of reporting by Contracting States, and the form and content of analyses; and - 3.
+Requests the Council to: - a) continue to explore ways of closer cooperation with other international organizations active in the collection and distribution of aviation statistics; and b) make arrangements, on an appropriate basis, for assistance to be given upon request to Contracting States by personnel of the Secretariat for the improvement of their civil aviation statistics and their statistical reporting to the Organization.